leomdsousa/leomdsousa/README.md

 - 👋 Hi, I’m @leomdsousa
-- 👀 I’m interested in programming, watching sports, games and languages (currently french)
+- 👀 I’m interested in programming, football and games
-- 🌱 I’m currently learning about Angular and NoSQL
+- 🌱 I’m currently learning about Android Development
 - 📫 How you can find me: leonardomdsousa@gmail.com